S-ROLL/notebook.language/docs/speaking/part1/idea1.md

 - If you have been here long enough, you would definitely know ``city`` is renowned for ``   ``.
 - In case you might not know / Just so you know
 - Feelings $\rightarrow$ Lucky/fortunate enought to be born here, the pace of life, not too fast, nor too slow.

+!!! example
+    I was born and raised in Kien Giang, a province located about 200 kilometers southwest of Ho Chi Minh City.
+I’ve been living here since I was born, and I feel fortunate to call this place home.
+If you’ve been here long enough, you would definitely know that Kien Giang is renowned for its beautiful landscapes and amazing culture.
+The pace of life here is just right not too fast, nor too slow, making it a great place to live.

 ### What is your hometown famous for? (*)

+!!! example
+    My hometown is famous for Phu Quoc Island, which I’m incredibly proud of.
+Phu Quoc holds a special place in my heart with its peaceful atmosphere.
+Every time I visit, I feel a deep connection to the natural beauty and the peaceful vibe of the island.
+It isn't just a tourist destination for me; it’s the best place that brings me unwind and relax.

 ### What do you like about your hometown? (*)

+!!! example
+    There are several things that I like the most about my destination where I grew up. but what I the most appreciate is the peaceful atmosphere ``'ætməsfiə``.
+The sense of community makes it feel like a true home.
+Additionally, the natural beauty of life allow me to relax and unwind, making it a perfect place to escape the hustle and bustle of city life.

 ### What don't you like about your hometown? (*)

 !!! example